 - More than 10 million Americans are carriers of the defective cystic fibrosis gene but have no symptoms.
 To have cystic fibrosis, a child must inherit a copy of the defective gene from each parent.
 A blood test can be done that will detect carriers.

-Studies show that patients who are treated at an accredited cystic fibrosis center, such as the one here at The Nebraska Medical Center, are able to manage their disease with the greatest success and have the longest survival rates.
+Studies show that patients who are treated at an accredited cystic fibrosis center, such as the one here at Nebraska Medicine, are able to manage their disease with the greatest success and have the longest survival rates.

 Getting early and proper care is essential to achieve the best outcomes.
 The goal of treatment is to reduce damage to the lungs by regularly clearing the thick cystic fibrosis mucus from the airways.
 This helps reduce inflammation, the severity and frequency of lung infections and subsequent lung damage.
 Good management of the disease may help minimize recurring illnesses and infections and progression of lung disease.